-A Collective Discussion for Northern Ontario is a unique event for 50 people at two locations, to explore economic development and social innovation in Northern Ontario, through Design Thinking processes.
-The speakers will be simulcast to both locations, and the workshops will be facilitated locally with north / south shared reporting.
+A Collective Discussion for Northern Ontario is a unique event for 50 people at two locations, downtown Sault Ste.
+Marie and downtown Toronto, to explore economic development and social innovation in Northern Ontario, through Design Thinking processes.
+The speakers will be simulcast to both locations, and the workshops will be co-facilitated locally together with north / south shared reporting.

 9:00 AM Registration, light refreshments & networking

 9:40 AM Lightning Talk: Andre Morriseau, Setting the Context